Enjoy the Perfect Pairing of Springtime Beauty & Local Wines

 Sam Levin has been called “one of the most eclectic and innovative artists in the current scene right now.”
 His music has been described as “modern folktronica,” “touching, ornate chamber pop,” and “smart indie rock.”
 At 15 years old, Sam released his first album, Frame of Mind.
-Recently, Sam released his second full-length album, I Am.
+Recently, Sam released his third full-length album, A General Air of Regret.

 After busking around the world, Robert Leslie made New York his home in 2013.
 This indie-folk songwriter who stands out from the pack with his soaring melodic sensibilities and dense, poetic lyrics has released four albums in the past five years.

 ÊMIA is the electro-pop project of singer/songwriter and producer Anh Le.
 Over the past decade, she has gained prominence online through her YouTube Channel (previously known as Anh Le Music) and through her collaborations with up-and-coming artists and producers through Soundcloud.
 She has been featured in online publications such as Pilerats, Aviencloud, ENM, Purple Melon, PopJustice, and TrapStyle and praised for her relatable and “future pop” style of songwriting.